 - 4 – The vaginal yeast infection self test.

 - 5 – Quick relief for yeast infection.

 - 6 – Home remedies for yeast infection.

 Vaginal yeast infection is inflammation of the vagina (Vaginitis) and the area around it caused by the overgrowth of yeast-like fungi called Candida Albicans or other candida species.
 It is also known as candidal vulvovaginitis or commonly referred to as yeast infection.

 Yeast infection in women is one of the most common reasons for vaginal infections.
-It is estimated that 3 out of 4 women will suffer from yeast infection at one point in their lives.
+According to the medical community:

 Recurrent Yeast Infections